 - Transcript and certificates of your Undergraduate studies

 - Details of the Secondary education

-- Interview – Universities in Germany can discuss your experience and application in an arranged interview
+- Interview – German universities can discuss your experience and application in an arranged interview

 - Additional tests for admission such as the GRE or GMAT